-U.S. ambassador to Vietnam releases viral rap video for Lunar New Year
+U.S. ambassador to Vietnam releases rap video for Lunar New Year

 “U.S. and Vietnam, from now to forever / We’re trusted partners, prospering together.”

-The video, released on the U.S. Embassy’s Facebook page, has been shared over 2,000 times and received over 700 comments.
+The video, released on the U.S. Embassy’s Facebook page, has been shared about 2,700 times and received more than 900 comments.

 One commenter, Phuong Nguyen, said: “What is this?
 The State Department is now turning into the Ministry for Rapping, huh?
 Ever since Biden was elected, the ambassador has had nothing to do, so he’s preparing to switch to making professional dance songs?”

-Kritenbrink’s video isn’t the first time rapping has featured in America’s diplomacy efforts with Vietnam.
-During a 2016 visit to Ho Chi Minh City, Suboi, one of Vietnam’s most popular artists, rapped to President Barack Obama during an 800-person town hall meeting.
+Kritenbrink’s video isn’t the first time rapping has featured in America’s diplomatic efforts with Vietnam.
+In 2016, Suboi, one of Vietnam’s most popular artists, rapped to President Barack Obama during an 800-person town hall meeting in Ho Chi Minh City.

-While lighthearted comments on social media may reveal Vietnam’s gradual embrace of the United States, Thu Le Huong, a senior analyst at the Australian Strategic Policy Institute, said the fact that Kritenbrink felt confident and comfortable enough to break out of conventional diplomacy focusing on trade or the legacy of war speaks volumes.
+While lighthearted comments on social media may reveal Vietnam’s gradual embrace of the United States, Huong Le Thu, a senior analyst at the Australian Strategic Policy Institute, said the fact that Kritenbrink felt confident and comfortable enough to break out of conventional diplomacy focusing on trade or the legacy of war speaks volumes.

-Kamal Malhotra, the head of the United Nations in Vietnam, said in an email that like many of his predecessors, "Dan realizes that people-to-people cultural diplomacy to engage young people is as important in Vietnam as formal diplomacy, particularly for the U.S. given its history here.”
+Kamal Malhotra, the head of the United Nations in Vietnam, said in an email that, like many of his predecessors, “Dan realizes that people-to-people cultural diplomacy to engage young people is as important in Vietnam as formal diplomacy, particularly for the U.S. given its history here.”

 The significance of releasing the video shortly before Tet is surely not lost on Kritenbrink.
-Before Lunar New Year in 1968, North Vietnamese and Viet Cong forces launched a coordinated attack on of targets across South Vietnam — a military maneuver known as the Tet Offensive — that played a major role in weakening U.S. public support for the war in Vietnam.
+Before Lunar New Year in 1968, North Vietnamese and Viet Cong forces launched a coordinated attack on targets across South Vietnam — a military maneuver known as the Tet Offensive — that played a major role in weakening U.S. public support for the war in Vietnam.

 Now, 53 years later, the U.S. ambassador has released a charm offensive with his viral rap video.